allbecauseyoutoldmeso/game_of_life/README.md

 [ ][x]
 [x][ ]
 * To be improved:
-The Game class and a couple of methods in it could definitely be slimmed down...plus I'd like to build a front end!
+The Game class and a couple of methods in it could definitely be slimmed down, with responsibility extracted to other methods and classes...plus I'd like to build a front end!